 Project type: Field school & archaeological excavation.
-The variety of activities and the team's professionalism and flexibility make this project suitable for both beginners and those advanced in either Field or Classical Archaeology.
+The variety of activities and the team's professionalism and flexibility make this project suitable for both beginners and those advanced in field Roman and Late Roman Archaeology.

 NB!
 The project is especially appropriate for who would like to gather intense experience with practical archaeological work: mainly technical documentation (drawing & photography), filling of context sheets and inventory cards, pottery reading and statistics etc.

 The field school started: 2016

 Site: Mansio Lissae – Roman Road Station, situated between the small towns of Septemvri and Vetren, southern Bulgaria.

 Project venue: Villa Terres is a newly built tourist complex including a spa hotel and a winery.
 It is located in the southern part of the village of Karabunar, 8 km (5 mi) from the motorway exit "Trakia" on the road to Velingrad.
 During the project work days all participants will be taken from the hotel to the site (which is located 8 km away) and back.

 Period(s) of occupation: Roman, Late Roman, Medieval

-Major field school topics/activities: Archaeological field techniques and methods for excavation and documentation; Roman and Late Roman fortification and architecture; documentation and conservation of Roman and Late Roman finds (mainly pottery), excursions to significant heritage sites in Thrace, Bulgaria.
+Major field school topics/activities: Archaeological field techniques and methods for excavation and documentation; Roman and Late Roman fortification and architecture; documentation and conservation of Roman and Late Roman finds (mainly pottery & metal), excursions to significant heritage sites in Thrace, Bulgaria.

 BHF partners in this project: